iqnite/airsensor/README.md

 # Air Sensor

-This small project allows to use an ESP32 to show temperature, humidity, and air pressure data on a display and a web server.
+This small project allows to use an ESP32 to show temperature, humidity, and air pressure data on a display.

 ## Prerequisites